-Where the Council is proposing to carry out common repairs and maintenance to a block of flats, it will first instruct the Head of Legal Services to check the relevant title deeds and advise as to the responsibility of the owners in the block for the common parts.
+Where the Council are proposing to carry out common repairs and maintenance to a block of flats, we will first instruct the Head of Legal Services to check the relevant title deeds and advise us as to the responsibility of the owners in the block for the common parts.

-The Council will then write to each of the relevant owners not less than 12 months in advance informing them about its plans and its intention to use the procedure set out in the TMS to manage the programme of work in their block, enclosing a guide explaining how it works.
-The Council will inform all tenants and private owners that staff will be surveying the block to prepare the schedule of work required.
+We will then write to each of the relevant owners not less than 12 months in advance informing them about our plans and our intention to use the procedure set out in the TMS to manage the programme of work in their block, enclosing a guide explaining how it works.
+We will inform all tenants and private owners that our staff will be surveying the block to prepare the schedule of work required.

-Where possible the Council will also give owners an estimate of the cost of the repairs, with a cautionary note that the final cost may be higher or lower.
+Where possible we will also give owners an estimate of the cost of the repairs, with a cautionary note that the final cost may be higher or lower.

-The Council is able to recover the VAT for the entire contract as the charges for the Common Repairs are considered to be in relation to a non-business activity falling outside the scope of VAT, so it can also advise owners of the saving in costs which they will achieve by agreeing to allow the Council to arrange for the work to be done.
+The Council is able to recover the VAT for the entire contract where the charges for the Common Repairs are considered to be in relation to a nonbusiness activity falling outside the scope of VAT.
+Works to common parts which are required to bring the property up to, or to maintain, the Scottish Housing Quality Standard are regarded as a non-business activity ., Where works of that nature are needed, we can advise owners of the saving in VAT which they will achieve by agreeing to allow the Council to arrange for the work to be done.
 This saving would not be made if any owner other than the Council were to organise the work.